abyzovlab/All2/README.md

    ```

  ## How to use All2:
- The All2 script can be run using three commands:
+ The All2 tool has these three commands:
  1. score
  1. call
  1. matrix